 Anything that increases the costs of competing for distant customers will obstruct the competition between distant banks and, therefore, permit competition to be less evenly distributed over the banking system.
 The branching limitations imposed by many states act precisely in this manner.
-To gain some insight into their effects, we have further analyzed Stolz's data.
-As mentioned above, only a minority of his fourteen price and service variables took significantly different values in different convenience areas.
+As mentioned above, only a few performance variables took significantly different values in the different convenience areas defined by Stolz.
 In Iowa, however, which permits some branching in either the same county as the home office or a contiguous county, and where only two variables differed significantly between convenience areas, eight differed significantly between counties.
 In Wisconsin, which has only permitted limited branching since 1968, four variables differed significantly between convenience areas and the same four differed significantly between counties.
 In Minnesota, a unit banking state, only three variables differed between convenience areas and three also differed between counties.
+(See Table II.)